Derek Parker | April 2020

 The New Zealand government’s response to the COVID-19 crisis has been swift and determined, legislating a relief package of about NZ$18 billion, equivalent to about six per cent of the country’s GDP.

-Accountants, working as finance specialists and business advisers, are providing critical support to their SME clients, guiding them through the crisis and ensuring that government support can be accessed.
+Accountants, working as finance specialists and business advisers, are providing critical support to their SME clients, guiding them through the crisis and accessing government support.

-Saurav Wadhwa, managing director of IBBZ Accounting, a practice based in Auckland, believes that providing certainty is essential in a time of stress.
+Saurav Wadhwa, Managing Director of Auckland-based IBBZ Accounting, believes that providing certainty is essential in a time of stress.

 “I see that part of our job is to keep our clients from succumbing to panic,” he says.

 “We have been taking their calls, providing updates and trying to give them as much comfort as possible.”

 New businesses, and those that were already struggling, are more concerned than existing businesses.

 “Established businesses are not too worried, but that will change if the situation goes on for another six months or so.

 “As for our own business, we are expecting a 30 per cent to 40 per cent reduction in sales, and there has been a marked drop-off in new clients.
 All our employees are working remotely, and everyone’s hours have been reduced to 32 hours as a way of sharing the burden.